-The professional model of INS, the INS-P utilizes an embedded, high-precision, gyro-compensated magnetic compass, what allows the navigation system to measure and output high precision Heading without GNSS signal even in extreme environmental conditions (temperature, vibration, interference from external magnetic field).
+The professional model of INS, the INS-P utilizes an embedded, high-precision, gyro-compensated magnetic compass, which allows the navigation system to measure and output high precision Heading without GNSS signal even in extreme environmental conditions (temperature, vibration, interference from external magnetic field).

 Sometimes called a 3D laser scanner, LiDAR is a surveying method that measures distance to a target by illuminating the target with pulsed laser light and measuring the reflected pulses with a sensor.
 It has terrestrial, airborne, and mobile applications.
 Some models of 3D LiDAR are able to generate up to 700,000 data points per second, There are plenty of exceptional producers on the market, for example Quanergy®(2) and Velodyne®.

 Perhaps area mapping is still the biggest domain for remote sensing.
 Making sense of the physical world by analyzing maps and 3D models allows businesses to make faster and more informed decisions that increase efficiency, profit and more importantly, improve safety.
 Few of the most often used bases it can be done on are a land vehicle or Unmanned Aerial Vehicles (UAV).

 Disaster response and mitigation is an increasingly successful market for autopilot suppliers.
 The INS has been consistently used with Unmanned Aerial Vehicles in both GPS enabled or GPS-Denied environments.
 Whether they are putting out forest fires or identifying and responding to personnel in critical condition, the Veronte Autopilot (integrated Inertial Labs INS-P solution) can handle long mission profiles while carrying large payloads in GNSS-denied environments.

 The Inertial Navigation System is the most robust navigation sensor on the market.
 Use the INS as an independent navigation sensor, or easily integrate with other sensors that the INS has been adapted for such as: LiDAR’s, Doppler Radar, Stereo Cameras, Echosounders, and many more.
 These useful integrations allow for a robust solution for even the most difficult-to-navigate urban environments.